thunderheadone/one-sdk-ios/README.md

 ### Manual Installation

-1. [Download the latest ONE SDK for iOS](https://github.com/thunderheadone/one-sdk-ios/releases) and extract the zip.
+1. [Download the latest Thunderhead SDK for iOS](https://github.com/thunderheadone/one-sdk-ios/releases) and extract the zip.
 2. Open your existing iOS application Xcode project.
 3. Import the Thunderhead.embeddedframework into your project.
 4. Confirm the SDK files have been added to your project, as follows: